weverthonmachado/ggreveal/README.md

 p2 <- p1 + geom_smooth(method="lm", formula="y~x")
 ```

-The problem is: as you add layers and other elements, several visual
+The problem is that, as you add layers and other elements, several
-aspects of the plot — e.g. range of axes, legends — can, and will often,
+visual aspects of the plot — e.g. range of axes, legends — can, and will
-change.
-Showing how the layout changes as you add elements is useful for
+often, change.
+Showing how the layout changes as you add elements is
-teaching *how to make graphs in ggplot2*, but it is distracting when you
+useful for teaching *how to make graphs in ggplot2*, but it is
-want to focus on the *results*.
-Keeping the layout fixed is sometimes
+distracting when you want to focus on the *results*.
+Keeping the layout
-easy (e.g. set the `limits` argument for the x/y scale), but in many
+fixed is sometimes easy (e.g. setting the `limits` argument for the x/y
-cases it requires tinkering with the internals of the ggplot object.
+scale), but in many cases it requires tinkering with the internals of
+the ggplot object.